-Applications for adjustment of status (Form I-485) postmarked or submitted electronically on or after October 15, 2019 will be subject to the new public charge rule.
-Applications already pending with USCIS on October 15, 2019 will be adjudicated based on the 1999 Interim Guidance, which only considered whether the applicant was likely to become “primarily dependent” on three cash assistance programs and long-term institutionalization.
+Applications for adjustment of status (Form I-485) postmarked or submitted electronically on or after the effective date will be subject to the new public charge rule.
+Applications already pending with USCIS on that date will be adjudicated based on the 1999 Interim Guidance, which only considered whether the applicant was likely to become “primarily dependent” on three cash assistance programs and long-term institutionalization.
 Adjudications that occur in the future will use either the new rule or the 1999 Interim Guidance depending on the date of filing—not the date of the interview or the date of the adjudication.
 This includes adjustment of status adjudications that occur in proceedings by immigration judges.

 The grounds of inadmissibility do not apply to the adjudication of Form I-130, Petition for Alien Relative.
 Therefore, filing the Form I-130 before October 15, 2019 would not protect against application of the new public charge standard.